DD2480-Group26/DD2480-CI/README.md

 Carl: Gradle.

+Hemen: Implement the function for test code on commit.

 ### General
 As a group, we broke down the requirements of the projects into issues describing features.
 Then we assigned a person responsible for an issue during our meetings.
 Some other issues were created and assigned during the development of the projects.